mcinteerj/rdbms-mdb-migration-workshop/guides/hard/README.md

 The target database (MongoDB) is an Atlas cluster that you already have set up or you need to create.

-If you require more detailed instructions for any of the exercises below, please refer to the [Medium Guide](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/tree/main/guides/medium).

 ## 1. Design Your Target MongoDB Data Model